-The Bank has a dedicated Credit Risk Management function that are independent of business units headed by the CRO, who reports to the CEO.
+The Bank has a dedicated Credit Risk Management function that are independent of business units headed by the Chief Credit Officer (CCO), who reports to the CRO.
 The Credit Risk Management function staff members have the necessary skills, expertise and specialisation.
 The function performs risk management and control functions that are independent from the credit originating and administration functions.
 The Credit Risk Management function provides meaningful inputs in policy formulation and limits setting, designs and implements the Bank's internal credit risk rating system and reviews periodic exposure and exception monitoring.
 All credit proposals are independently reviewed by the Credit Risk Management function and then recommended to the appropriate level of approval authority as defined in the Bank's policy which include Board of Directors, the Executive Committee of the Board and Senior Management Credit Committee of the Bank.

-Special Asset Management is another function within Risk Management that is independent from the credit originating function to ensure that problem loans are managed effectively to minimize potential losses.
+Special Asset Unit is another function that is independent from the credit originating function to ensure that problem loans are managed effectively to minimize potential losses.

-The Credit Administration and Risk Control function provides support in the overall credit administration, including, among others: ensuring complete documentation, credit disbursement and recording of payments received; maintenance of credit and collateral files; and compilation of management information reports.
+The Credit Administration function provides support in the overall credit administration, including, among others: ensuring complete documentation, credit disbursement and recording of payments received; maintenance of credit and collateral files; and compilation of management information reports.

-d) Relationships between the credit risk management, risk control, compliance and internal audit functions.
+d) Relationships between the credit risk management, credit administration, compliance and internal audit functions.